-I’ve been homeschooling our four kids (with my working husband’s input) for almost a decade now, and most of those years have included the books mentioned in the AmblesideOnline.com curriculum.
-Ambleside Online was created by homeschooling mothers and others who wanted to create a curriculum that is similar to what Charlotte Mason, the 18th century educator, would have used.
+We’ve been homeschooling our four kids for over a decade now, and most of those years have included the books mentioned in the AmblesideOnline.com curriculum.
+Ambleside Online is a free Charlotte Mason curriculum with full lesson plans for K-12.
+It was created by homeschooling mothers to offer a curriculum similar to what Charlotte Mason, the 18th century educator, used.

 Ambleside Online is a free curriculum to use; there are even daily schedules for each grade.
 Since many of the books are copyright-free classics, most of them are also free online.
-Others can be found at your local library, but you’ll probably wish to own most of them.
+You may find some of the books at your local library, but you’ll probably wish to own most of them.